|

 the chicken made on the

-of the valley and a lot of life on summer evenings when they play rembetika at a volume it was meant to be listened to.
-If you want an authentic village experience leave your car below and walk up one evening and sit in any of these places or stay below at Tryphone's(Rennas) which is a lot easier to park at.
+If you want an authentic village experience leave your car below and walk up one evening and sit in either of these places or stay below at Rennas or To Hani where it is a lot easier to park at.
 (You can't park in the upper village unless you know what you are doing).

 |